signalogic/SigSRF_SDK/mediaTest_readme.md

  - alignment of individual streams in time (i.e. interstream alignment)
  - sampling rate conversion for individual stream contributors (if needed)
  - insertion of timing and event markers, if specified in streamlib debug / measurement options
- - stream merging or conferencing, if specified
+ - audio stream merging or conferencing, if specified

 Stream group output enhancement includes: